nuken/Kids-Learning-Hub/README.md

 ### 1. Alphabet Fun

 * **Location:** `/Alphabet/`
-* **Description:** A classic alphabet learner where children can tap or drag their finger across letters (A-Z) to see them light up with color and hear their names spoken.
+* **Description:** A classic alphabet learner where children can tap or drag their finger across letters (A-Z) to see them light up with color and hear their names spoken. **Now includes a new "Level 2" find-the-letter game.**
 * **Features:**
-    * Interactive touch-and-drag grid.
+    * Interactive touch-and-drag grid (Level 1) and a "Find the Letter" game (Level 2).
-    * Randomized colors for a fun visual effect.
     * High-quality, platform-specific text-to-speech (Web Speech API) for clear audio on PC, iOS, and Android.
-    * Controls to reset the board, toggle between letter names ("Bee") and words ("Boy"), or switch between uppercase and lowercase letters.
+    * Controls to toggle between letter names ("Bee") and words ("Boy"), or switch between uppercase and lowercase letters.

 ### 2. Numbers Fun